-Applicants for the two-year program beginning fall term must: (1) have application and transcripts on file by a specified date (contact the Admissions Office for date); (2) supply to the Admissions Office transcripts from all colleges and universities attended and proof of high school graduation or GED; (3) complete the National League for Nursing Pre-Nursing and Guidance Examination (dates for administration of this exam are available through the Student Assessment Center--test scores are valid for five years); (4) complete the Placement Test; (5) if accepted, have a complete physical exam.
+Applicants for the two-year program beginning fall term must: (1) have application and transcripts on file by a specified date (contact the Admissions Office for date); (2) supply to the Admissions Office transcripts from all colleges and universities attended and proof of high school graduation or GED; (3) complete the National League for Nursing Pre-Nursing and Guidance Examination (dates for administration of this exam are available through the Student Assessment Center-test scores are valid for five years); (4) Completion of one year of high school chemistry with a grade of "C" or better, within the last five years, or the completion of CH 112 Chemistry for Health Occupations with a grade of "C" or better; (5) complete the Placement Test; (6) if accepted, have a complete physical exam.
 Also, a negative tuberculin skin test or chest X-ray is required.
 ADN applicants will be notified of the disposition of their applications by June 15.